avl/noatun/docs/docs.md

 If message application has complex application logic, this can be useful for reducing code duplication in validators.

-After `with_root_preview` returns, the database is restored to the previous state.
+After `prelude::DatabaseSessionMut::with_root_preview` returns, the database is restored to the previous state.

 ## Undo